-This course is designed to provide an overview of the financial planning process with specific emphasis on retirement planning.
-Topics discussed will include client/planner interactions; time value of money applications; personal financial statements development and assessment; cash flow and debt management; asset acquisition; education planning; planning elements of risk management; investment planning; and retirement planning; special needs planning review; integrating planning recommendations; financial planning ethics review; overview of practice management concepts.
+This course is designed to provide an overview of the financial planning process with specific emphasis of retirement planning.
+Topics discussed will include: client/planner interactions; time value of money applications; personal financial statements development and assessment; cash flow and debt management; asset acquisition; education planning; planning elements of risk management; investment planning; and retirement planning; special needs planning review; integrating planning recommendations; financial planning ethics review; overview of practice management concepts.

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.